DMNerd/Hackintosh-H110M/README.md

 ## KEXTS

 My setup does not require many kexts.
+I built all from source using [Lilu-and-Friends](https://github.com/corpnewt/Lilu-and-Friends).
+Masive thanks to corpnewt, you are the boss!

 Sound: [AppleALC](https://github.com/acidanthera/applealc/releases)